HDR Candidature Management

 - Parental Leave (Partner)

 Absentee leave does not result in a suspension of candidature.
 Fees continue to be payable and candidature continues to be consumed during these leave types.
 Specific leave entitlements under these categories are outlined in the Candidature Management Policy.
+Absentee leaves requires only the approval of a candidate’s supervisor.

 Candidates may request to enrol in another degree or diploma with the approval of their Principal Supervisor, ADR of the School of enrolment and RHDC.
 Applications should include: